dantheman0207/blockchain_development/index.md

 In the screencast you will see me using google.
 I do this on purpose.
 Google should be the first resource you try.
 Just type in your question and add "JavaScript nodejs" to the end.

 When I run into problems or have a "bug", I use `console.log` to print the output of my program to the terminal.
 This lets you see what is happening inside of your program.
 It can be a really valuable way of finding out what's going wrong.
 In the screencast I found out that my hash wasn't changing when I changed the nonce.
 When I changed the way I created the hash, it started changing.
 Turns out I needed to use `JSON.stringify(this)` instead of `this.toString()`.
-This is just a different way of making a block into a string which can then be hashed.
+This is just a different way of making a string from our `Block`.

 ## Validate our chain
 [Screencast](https://youtu.be/7rri7ZgLLqw)